chrishuges/projectsWorkspace/sorensenLab/relatedToDlg2/sequencing20201217_ccleSequencingDataReprocessing/20211111File10_rawRnaSequencingDataProcessingRedo.md

 ## Reprocessing some RNAseq data

-This document describes the reprocessing of some RNAseq data from a previous publication.
-Specifically:
+This document describes the reprocessing of some RNAseq data from a the CCLE database, or DepMap.
+The data are all located in SRA: PRJNA523380.

-"Cancer-Specific Retargeting of BAF Complexes by a Prion-like Domain" Cell, 2017, Pubmed ID: 28844694, GEO: GSE94278

 ### Description

 I am interested in the RNAseq data where they have knocked down EWS-FLI1 expression.
 I want to reprocess these to get expression data, .

 I am going to use [sraDownloader](https://github.com/s-andrews/sradownloader) to get at these data.
-I am going to save them in the directory `/mnt/Data/chughes/projectsRepository/sorensenLab/relatedToDlg2/sequencing20201204_ewsFli1PrionBoulayPmid28844694/`.
+I am going to save them in the directory `/mnt/Data/chughes/projectsRepository/sorensenLab/relatedToDlg2/sequencing20201208_ewsFil1RnaSeqRiggiPmid25453903/`.

 I will parse these downloaded raw files for quality and adapter sequences using bbduk from the [bbTools package](https://sourceforge.net/projects/bbmap/).
 There are some good walkthroughs on how to use this package in the packages documentation itself, as well as [here](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/).

 I will use [STAR](https://github.com/alexdobin/STAR) for the alignment.
 I am following the instructions in the STAR [manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf).

 I will use [Salmon](https://github.com/COMBINE-lab/salmon) to do read quantification.
 There is a great info page for this tool [here](https://salmon.readthedocs.io/en/latest/).

-For library construction, they don't mention anything about whether the libraries are stranded or not, so we will assume they aren't.

 I will then use [samtools](http://www.htslib.org/) to prepare the files before using [FeatureCounts](http://subread.sourceforge.net/featureCounts.html) (part of [Subread](http://subread.sourceforge.net/)) for quantification.